sdrss/reportNG/README.md

 ![](https://github.com/sdrss/test/blob/master/SampleOverview.png)

 ReportNG is a simple HTML reporting plug-in for the TestNG unit-testing framework.
 It is intended as a replacement for the default TestNG HTML report.
-The default report is comprehensive but is not so easy to understand at-a-glance.
-ReportNG provides a simple, colour-coded view of the test results.

-## Based on ReportNG v1.1.4 this is a new ReportNG with : ##
+## Based on ReportNG v1.1.4 this is a ReportNG with : ##
  - new HTML layout
  - new annotation for Known Defects (expected failures)
  - new annotations for Regression and New Features Tests
  - graphs of Test Execution
- - various fixes
+ - and various fixes

 See a sample report [here](https://sdrss.github.io/test/)

  ## Supported System Properties ##
  * org.uncommons.reportng.escape-output : Used to turn off escaping for log output in the reports (not recommended).
 The default is for output to be escaped, since this prevents characters such as '<' and '&' from causing mark-up problems.
 If escaping is turned off, then log text is included as raw HTML/XML, which allows for the insertion of hyperlinks and other nasty hacks.